-Finally, everything was ready for us to fully implement the machine learning system into the Planner.
+Finally, everything was ready for us to fully implement the machine learning system into Ladder’s growth technology.

-Our CTO, Adrian, worked directly with Data Revenue throughout the entire process, from creation to testing to implementation, in order to make sure we could easily implement their work into our platform.
+Our CTO, Adrian, worked directly with Data Revenue throughout the entire process, from creation to testing to implementation – in order to ensure we could easily implement their work into our growth platform.

 His first step was to provide them with 100% anonymized data they could use to build the system.
 Data gathering was exported straight from our database, and he didn’t have to spend a long time preparing data for them.
 They just used what we had in our database, with no client and user names associated.

-From that, they used the data we provided to pick out the best algorithm, and then had a discussion about how to implement it into the Planner.
+From that, they used the data we provided to pick out the best algorithm, and then had a discussion about how to implement it into our technology.
 The result was an API that, when a company ID is given and a number of recommendations to display was set, the system returns recommended tactic IDs.
-We then handle displaying tactics on our side within the Planner.

 The final product was built as a microservice that is hosted on Heroku and has an API that can be called, asking for next-best recommendation.
 The API is usable for anything on our side, from enriching recommendations in-app, to building minimal apps that surface top 20 recommendations for a strategist, and much more.

-If you’re looking to implement machine learning into your product, we’d highly recommend you use a service like Data Revenue to dip your toes in the water and get started today.
-You’ll learn a lot without taking on too many fixed costs – setting yourself up for future success.
+If you’re looking to implement machine learning into your own product, we’d highly recommend you use a service like Data Revenue to dip your toes in the water and get started today.
+You’ll learn a lot, and without taking on too many fixed costs – setting yourself up for future success.

-Interested in growing your business with marketing strategy that’s powered by data, technology, and machine learning?
-You're in the right place!
+Interested in growing your business via marketing strategy that’s powered by data, technology, and machine learning?